Wasserwecken/bachelorthesis/readme.md

 Finally the analysis, categorization, techniques and the capabilities of the workflow are tested by creating a procedural texture and documenting each step.

+The order of the named objectives will also represent the following structure of this thesis.
 Details about implementation or specific algorithms will be not part of this work.
 As well as a performance analysis of algorithms or entire procedural materials.

 # Analysis of surfaces